diyhue/ReadTheDocs/source/lights/diylights.rst

 Generic lights
 ~~~~~~~~~~~~~~

-If your device is factory ESP8266 based, then you must specify the pins used in that devices before compiling the code.
+If your device is factory ESP8266 based, then you must specify the pins used by that device in setting page of the light web gui.
-If you don't know what pins are used or what color is controlled on a pin then try random pins with OTA firmware upgrades until you find the correct pins.
+If you don't know what pins are used or what color is controlled on a pin then try random pins.
 I recommend using the MiLight FUT15 bulbs converted to ESP-12S because of it's high brightness and good color reproduction.

 .. figure:: /_static/images/MiLight_RGB_CCT_converted_to_ESP-12S.jpg